Polkadot-Blockchain-Academy/pba-content/syllabus/3-Blockchain/9-Unstoppable_Applications_slides.md

 <img style="width: 1000px" src="../../assets/img/3-Blockchain/3.4-web3-stack.png"/>

+TODO: update this graphic, rather stale (Joe mentioned in Cambridge)

 ---

 ## A Lot More Than Blockchain

 Blockchains only form one part of the stack.
 Web3 applications must prevent attacks at all layers.
 For discussion today:

 <widget-text center>